Posted on 18 Feb 2021

 A new study sheds light on how the effectiveness of arthritis gloves

 A new randomised controlled clinical trial has found that the benefits achieved from wearing compression gloves for arthritis, are however, unlikely to be from the pressure they put on the hands.
-Researchers gave participants either an appropriately fitted popular brand of compression gloves or a pair of gloves that were looser fitting and looked similar, but were made from a slightly thinner material.
+Researchers gave participants either an appropriately fitted popular brand of good quality compression gloves or a pair of gloves that were looser fitting and looked similar, but were made from a slightly thinner material.
 What was being tested here is whether the pressure from wearing real compression gloves (intervention group) truly contributes to improvements in symptoms of hand arthritis.
-If pressure is key to these effects, then wearing comparable gloves, without the pressure (control group) shouldn’t yield the same benefits.
+If pressure is key to these effects, then wearing comparable gloves, without the pressure (control group) wouldn’t have the same benefits.

 What do these results mean?